marukatsutech/special_relativity/README.md

 ![image_ch9_fig7-6](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig7-6.png)

-Fig. 7-6 xxxxxxx
+Fig. 7-6 Neutrino oscillation

 Since the three axes cannot precess while remaining orthogonal, the precession angles of the three axes are changed to balance the equation.
 From these facts, neutrinos can be considered to be in a state where their rotation vectors influence each other and precess, but they lack the rotational energy (rotational speed) to form a Hopf link rotation vector pair with a stable 45-degree precession.

 ![image_ch9_fig7-7](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig7-7.png)

-Fig. 7-7 xxxxxxx
+Fig. 7-7 Vibrated precession of neutrino

 In beta decay, where the weak interaction is active, the W-boson decays into an electron and an anti-electron neutrino.
 From the perspective of SU(2)L symmetry, the W-boson is a gauge particle necessary to maintain symmetry when an electron and an anti-electron neutrino transform, and is therefore the difference between the electron and the anti-electron neutrino.